 The placement test is important and can have a major impact on the cost of education and how long it takes a student to complete his/her program.
 It is strongly recommended that all students spend time reviewing before taking the placement test.

-Please read the Blue Ridge Community College "Preparing for the ACCUPLACER Placement Test" brochure for information resources.
+Please read the Blue Ridge Community College "Preparing for NC-DAP Pre-Enrollment Placement Test” brochure for information resources.

 An Application for Admission must be submitted before scheduling your placement test.
 Students with disabilities who require special arrangements and/or accommodations should contact Maggie Faulkner, Director of Disability Services by phone (828) 694-1813 or email at least two weeks prior to the date of test.
 Accommodations cannot be provided without prior approval from the Disability Services office.